 The Covid-19 outbreak has undoubtedly shaken our travel plans and to most has become one of, if not the most important factor when considering a destination.

 Fortunately, the Curaçao pandemic team has found the right formula to have the necessary measures for our safety in place, but just enough to not take away from your experience.
 Public areas are continuously sanitized and hand sanitizers are always available.
-Just wear your mouth mask, maintain 2 meters of distance, take care of yourself, and have FUN!

 Please find updates on our entry requirements HERE.